 The Max Planck Institute (MPI) for Brain Research is located at the heart of the Riedberg Science Campus in Frankfurt am Main, where it performs fundamental, non-clinical research on the neuronal circuits in the brain.
 About 200 researchers study various processes of the brain, for instance how the information is stored and how sensory information is processed.
 The research is carried out using theoretical models and various (neurobiological) techniques, including imaging and electrophysiology.
 Please visit the research section for more information.

-The MPI was founded 102 years ago in Berlin as the Kaiser-Wilhelm-Institute for Brain Research.
+Our MPI was established 105 years ago in Berlin as the Kaiser-Wilhelm-Institute for Brain Research, moved to Frankfurt in 1962 and since April 2013 we are in our new building on campus Riedberg.
 For an overview of its history, please visit the history section of the website and/or the exhibition minds in motion.

 The Institute offers the possibility for students to do an internship.
 You can find more information in the Jobs section.

-If you have any further questions or if you require additional information related to our institute and research, please do not hesitate to contact Dr. Arjan Vink.
-He will answer your questions or direct you to suitable experts.
+If you have any further questions or if you require additional information related to our institute and research, please do not hesitate to contact us.

 For questions relating to the MPG in general, please contact the Central Press Office of the Max Planck Society.